Furikuda/bork/docs/internals/security.rst

 Modes: --encryption (repokey|keyfile)-[blake2-](aes-ocb|chacha20-poly1305)

-Supported: borg 2.0+
+Supported: bork 2.0+

 Encryption with these modes is based on AEAD ciphers (authenticated encryption with associated data) and session keys.

-Depending on the chosen mode (see :ref:`borg_rcreate`) different AEAD ciphers are used:
+Depending on the chosen mode (see :ref:`bork_rcreate`) different AEAD ciphers are used:

 - AES-256-OCB - super fast, single-pass algorithm IF you have hw accelerated AES.
 - chacha20-poly1305 - very fast, purely software based AEAD cipher.

-The chunk ID is derived via a MAC over the plaintext (mac key taken from borg key):
+The chunk ID is derived via a MAC over the plaintext (mac key taken from bork key):

 - HMAC-SHA256 - super fast IF you have hw accelerated SHA256 (see section "Encryption" below).
 - Blake2b - very fast, purely software based algorithm.

-For each borg invocation, a new session id is generated by `os.urandom`_.
+For each bork invocation, a new session id is generated by `os.urandom`_.

-From that session id, the initial key material (ikm, taken from the borg key) and an application and cipher specific salt, borg derives a session key via HKDF.
+From that session id, the initial key material (ikm, taken from the bork key) and an application and cipher specific salt, bork derives a session key via HKDF.

 For each session key, IVs (nonces) are generated by a counter which increments for each encrypted message.